PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 be correlated
 - <b>Boltzmann generators</b> are a new approach that uses machine learning to obtain independent "one-shot" samples
-- The key idea is a <b>coordinate transformation</b> to a latent space, where different states are close to each other so that we can sample from a simple gaussian distribution
+- The key idea is a <b>coordinate transformation</b> to a latent space, where different states are close to each other so that we can sample from a simple Gaussian distribution
 - These samples can then be transformed back to the configuration space to obtain valid samples for the system

 - - - -